rsnodgrass/ical-event-homeassistant/custom_components/xantech_mza/README.md

 ## Unsupported

-* No plans exist to integrate or support Xantech multi-zone room control pads (feel free to contribute).
+* No plans exist to integrate or support Xantech or Monoprice multi-zone room control pads (feel free to contribute).